-- Locate the pins (or studs) that were shipped for your job and place a pin into the weld gun Collet with the "weld tip" protruding.
-Push this pin in until it seats firmly, assuring that the flange (or collar) of the weld end does not come into contact with the collet. - Make sure that the gun "setup" accessories that came with the CD 2P weld gun are adjusted properly and fastened tightly.
-Illustrations on the following pages for: - Insulation Pins (Figure 1) - Insulation Pins with Internal Stop (Figure 2) - Weld Studs (Figure 3) - Weld Studs with Template Adaptor (Figure 4)
+- 1. Locate the pins (or studs) that were shipped for your job and place a pin into the weld gun Collet with the "weld tip" protruding.
+Push this pin in until it seats firmly, assuring that the flange (or collar) of the weld end does not come into contact with the collet. - 2.
+Make sure that the gun "setup" accessories that came with the CD 2P weld gun are adjusted properly and fastened tightly.
+Illustrations on the following pages for: - Insulation Pins (Figure 1) - Insulation Pins with Internal Stop (Figure 2) - Weld Studs (Figure 3) - Cuphead Pins (Figure 4)